-- A teacher is appointed who has responsibility for promoting the educational achievement of children who are looked after.
+- At Bishop Alexander LEAD Academy a member of the teaching staff has responsibility for promoting the educational achievement of children who are looked after.
 They have the appropriate training.
-The Designated Teacher will work with the Virtual School to ensure that the progress of looked after children is supported. - The DSL will also have details of any looked after child's social worker and the name of the Assistant Head of the Virtual School.
+The Designated Teacher (Nicky Spencelayh) will work with the Virtual School to ensure that the progress of looked after children is supported. - The DSL will also have details of any looked after child's social worker and the name of the Assistant Head of the Virtual School.
 The DSL will work closely with the Designated Teacher, as we recognise that children may have been abused or neglected before becoming looked after.
 We will ensure their ongoing safety and wellbeing as well as supporting their education, through linking with their social worker, carers, and parents where appropriate. - We also recognise those children who were previously Looked-After potentially remain vulnerable and all staff will be informed of the importance of maintaining support for them through our academy pastoral system.
 We recognise the importance of working with agencies and take prompt actions where necessary to safeguard these children, who may remain vulnerable.